ePages-de/epages-devportal/_posts/2019/2019-04-08-about-corporate-happiness-and-job-ambassadors.md

 ## Corporate Happiness Management

 Already in the keynote, I learnt about the existence of a Corporate Happiness Manager.
-Daniela Gleue ([Upstalsboom](https://www.upstalsboom.de/hotels.html){:target="_blank"}) explained us in a captivating talk, why a company needs to invest in people who care about people.
+Daniela Gleue ([Upstalsboom](https://www.upstalsboom.de/hotels.html){:target="_blank"}) explained us in a captivating talk why a company needs to invest in people who care about people.
-She explained, that some time ago the  employee satisfaction at Upstalsboom had reached its absolute low point.
+She explained that some time ago the employee satisfaction at Upstalsboom had reached its absolute low point.
 And when her boss realized the dimensions, he went to a monastery for a while.
 But he came back with the awareness that something had to change.
 By holding development workshops and actively listening to the employees, jointly working on improvements and creating a feel-good atmosphere in so many different ways, they turned the hotel chain into an attractive employer (brand).